RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/waveform.md

 weight: 40
 ---

 REDHAWK Waveforms are controlled by files in the `/etc/redhawk/waveforms.d` directory.
 The [rhadmin]({{< relref "manual/appendices/adminservice/_index.md#rhadmin-client" >}}) can generate an example Waveform configuration with the complete set of parameters that can be used to the control the setup and execution of a REDHAWK Waveform.
-The AdminService facilitates starting a Waveform at system startup for your REDHAWK system.

-The following section describes all the available configuration parameters when launching a REDHAWK Waveform at system startup.
-System-wide default configuration settings can be stored in `/etc/redhawk/init.d/waveform.defaults`.
+Default service configuration parameters are stored in `/etc/redhawk/init.d/waveform.defaults`.
+The following section describes all the available configuration parameters when launching a REDHAWK Waveform.

 ## Configuration Parameters

 {{% notice note %}}
+Parameter names are case sensitive.
 For configuration parameters that are controlled with boolean constructs (True or False), the following values can used or no value will disable the feature:
 True: 1 or true
 False: 0 or false
 {{% /notice %}}